thewijay/ProxyMan-win/QUICKSTART.md

 ```

 The uninstaller will automatically:

 - Clear all proxy settings (no prompts needed)
-- Remove ProxyMan from system PATH
+- Remove ProxyManX from system PATH
 - Remove configuration files and saved profiles
 - Remove desktop shortcuts and batch files